5 Great Things That Happen When You Put Your Business Workflow in the Cloud

 - "I need access to the network drive right away!"

-Plus, every one of the emails listed above spawn a minimum of 3-4 subsequent emails:
+Plus, every one of the emails listed above spawns a minimum of 3-4 subsequent emails:

 - "What's this document for exactly?"